One of the most common questions divorce solicitor, Paul Jordan, gets asked is, ‘Who keeps the house when you get divorced?’

 Are there children involved?

 Every divorce is different, so there is no hard and fast rule that will apply in every situation.
-One particularly important factor when deciding who gets the house when you get divorced is whether there are any young children.
-The Divorce Court will always prioritise the needs of any dependent children.
+One particularly important factor when deciding who keeps the house when you get divorced is whether there are any young children.
+The Divorce Court will always prioritise the needs of dependent children.
 The children’s needs come first.
 So if there is insufficient money to make two houses from one, for example by downsizing, then the parent with the primary day-to-day care of the children is in the stronger position.

 If you are the primary day-to-day caring parent, then it is advisable NOT to move out of your home without first speaking to a specialist divorce solicitor; unless there are personal safety issues involved.